vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 This guide will refer to the above paths.
 The sample paths given above are just examples.
 We recommend setting the paths that align with the conventions adopted by your organisation.

 ## Study the changes between versions
-Before upgrading your node software, read the upgrading file in the Vega repo for a full list of the changes between the two versions, and review the breaking API changes.

-Review the **[release notes](../../releases/overview.md)** for a list of breaking API changes for each version from the previously released version.
+Before upgrading your node software, review the **[release notes](../../releases/overview.md)** for a list of breaking API changes for each version from the previously released version, and find links to each release's detailed changelog.

 ## Upgrade steps